Nola, Alvarado falter, Phillies bats silent in Game 4 loss

 Bryce Harper, Rhys Hoskins and the rest of the Phillies sluggers couldn’t even muster a hit against Cristian Javier and three relievers in a 5-0 loss on Wednesday night.
 The Astros tied the series 2-2.

-Nola, who fell to 2-2 in the postseason, failed to pitch out of the fifth inning for the third straight start and didn’t perform like the ace expected to lead the top of the rotation.
+Nola, who fell to 2-2 in the postseason, failed to pitch out of the fifth inning for the third straight start and threw nothing like the ace expected to lead the top of the rotation.

 The first sign of cracks in the vaunted postseason bullpen came when Alvarado on his first pitch plunked Yordan Alvarez in the rear with the bases loaded.
 Then the real hits came: Alex Bregman ripped a two-RBI double to right.
 Kyle Tucker made it 4-0 on a sacrifice fly.
 Yuli Gurriel poked an RBI single to left past a drawn-in infield and suddenly it was 5-0 in the fifth.

-”That’s a tough situation to bring him in, but we were just trying to keep the damage to a minimum, I guess,” Phillies manager Rob Thomson said. ”It just kind of got away from us.”

-Nola, who became the fourth pitcher to make five starts in a single postseason in franchise history, allowed three runs, seven hits and struck out four in four-plus innings.
+Nola, who became the fourth pitcher to make five starts in a single postseason in franchise history, allowed three runs, seven hits, hit a batter and struck out four in four-plus innings.

-”Not the way I wanted it to go,” Nola said. ”The fifth inning got kind out of hand for me and left Alvarado in a bad spot coming in with the bases loaded and no out.
-Tough game.”

-This was a bit of a familiar outcome for the Phillies as five Mets pitchers combined to no-hit the Phillies in a 3-0 win in April.

 The Astros took a 5-0 lead for the third time in this series.